What is ibandronic acid?

 The effect of cancer on the bones

-• Osteoclasts break down and remove old bone.
+• osteoclasts, which break down and remove old bone

-When we are children and young adults, our bones keep getting thicker and stronger.
-But as we get older, osteoclasts begin to remove more bone than osteoblasts make.
+As we get older, osteoclasts begin to break down more bone than osteoblasts make to replace it.
 This means our bones slowly become thinner (less dense).
-In some people, too much bone is lost and they have an increased risk of bone fractures.
+In some people, too much of the bone density is lost and this increases the risk of osteoporosis and bone fractures.

-Myeloma and some secondary bone cancers make chemicals that cause osteoclasts to destroy more bone.
-This means that more bone is destroyed than rebuilt.
-The affected bone becomes weak and painful.
-They can break more easily.
+Some secondary bone cancers make a substance that causes osteoclasts to destroy more bone than can be replaced.
+The affected bone becomes weak and painful and can break more easily.

 Bones contain calcium, which gives them strength.
-A bone affected by secondary cancer or myeloma may lose calcium from the bones into the blood.
+A bone affected by cancer may cause calcium from the bones to be released into the blood.
 A raised level of calcium in the blood is called hypercalcaemia.
-This may cause the following symptoms:
+This may cause symptoms including:

 • feeling sick (nausea)